 One is left pondering if King’s assessment isn’t as pertinent now as it was then.

-By the same token LBJ, ever the consummate political chameleon and ‘chancer’, may just have been sucking up the zeitgeist; the Civil Rights movement at that time was unstoppable in any event.
-He knew supporting change in this area was one of many keys to his re-election in 1968, as well as providing him with extra ballast for his legacy, something that Johnson (indeed all presidents) became increasingly obsessed with.
+By the same token LBJ, ever the consummate political chameleon and ‘chancer’, may just have been sucking up the zeitgeist; the Civil Rights movement at that time was unstoppable in any event, this irrespective of whether it achieved any real progress for black folks in the long-term.
+He knew supporting change in this area was one of many keys to his re-election in 1968, as well as providing him with extra ballast for his legacy, something that Johnson (indeed as all presidents do) became increasingly obsessed with in his second tern.

 As for Johnson himself, not unlike with his successor Obama mentioned earlier, had he not embarked on his disastrous Vietnam adventure (his “bitch of a war”), there might have been some time, money, and energy remaining to devote to those issues that at the time really mattered to ordinary Americans, regardless of their colour.
 There can be no doubt that his Great Society – no matter the potential and the promise it offered in principle – suffered from Johnson’s numerous other obsessions, both personal and political.
 Not least in this case his obsession with eliminating the very man who inspired the sentiment that motivated and underpinned his whole civil rights/war on poverty crusade to begin with.
 And they say, “Americans don’t do irony”.
 As I’m fond of pointing out, this author begs to differ.